-If (name of Agent) is unable or unwilling to serve as my Age nt here-
+If (name of Agent) is unable or unwilling to serve as n ny Agent here-

-(name of Successor Ag
+(name of Succes

-attorney licensed and in g ood standing to practice law in the State of New York with offices loc for the limited purposes set forth herein.
+attorney licensed and in g ood standing to practice law in the State of New York with offi or the limited purposes set forth herein.

-· · affected by my subsequent disability or incapaci ity, and
+~ affected by my subsequent disability or in ncapacity, and

 shall be governed in all resp ects by the laws of the Sta te of New York.

-. .

 (Name of Principal)

 (Insert Contact Information)

 STATE OF NEW YORK)

 )ss.:

 COUNTY OF)

-On this day of, 20 , before me, the under signed, a notary public in and for said state, per sonally
+• signed, a notary public in and for said sta •

-appeared , personally kno wn to me or proved to me on the basis of satisfactor ory evidence to be the individual v whose name is subscribed to the within instrument, who acknowledged to me that
+- wn to me or proved to me on the basis of sa •

+to the within instrument, who acknowledge ~

-(s)he executed the same in h person upon behalf of whom • • his/her signature on the instrument, the individual cuted the instrument. l, or the
+(s)he executed the same in h person upon behalf of whon • • his/her signature on the instrument, the incourse the instrument. lividual, or the

 Notary Public